pymc-devs/pymc-examples/examples/case_studies/factor_analysis.myst.md

 This can be fixed by constraining the form of W to be:
   + Lower triangular
-  + Positive with an increasing diagonal
+  + Positive and increasing values along the diagonal

 We can adapt `expand_block_triangular` to fill out a non-square matrix.
 This function mimics `pm.expand_packed_triangular`, but while the latter only works on packed versions of square matrices (i.e. $d=k$ in our model, the former can also be used with nonsquare matrices.